What is the Andrews Center?

 Ms. JoAnn Hampton (Smith County)

-Andrews Center Behavioral Healthcare System is a non-profit, comprehensive mental health and intellectual and developmental disability center that is contracted by the State of Texas to serve as the Local Mental Health Authority..
+Andrews Center Behavioral Healthcare System is a comprehensive mental health and intellectual and developmental disability center that is contracted by the State of Texas to serve as the Local Mental Health Authority..
 Services are provided in a five-county area of East Texas (Smith, Wood, Rains, Van Zandt and Henderson).
 Center services are available to residents of these counties without regard to race, national origin, sex, age, religion or disability.
 The administration office and Smith County clinic are located in Tyler.
 For convenience, additional clinics are located in Athens, Canton, Emory and Mineola.

 Andrews Center employs well-trained behavioral healthcare professionals who are equipped with a wide variety of abilities.
 They are trained to address many types of issues.